 Need some convincing?
 Let’s do a small role-playing exercise I like to call “Holy Crap, My Kid’s Birthday Is In, Like, Two Weeks.
 I Should Probably Do Something About That.”
 Some of you may already know this exercise.
 Feel free to nod your head enthusiastically.
 You are in good company here.

-So you ask your precious snowflake where they want to go and of course they say the Bouncy Emporium because everyone wants their party at the Bouncy Emporium.
+So you ask your precious snowflake where they want to go and of course, they say the Bouncy Emporium because everyone wants their party at the Bouncy Emporium.
 It’s the party place!
-The cheapest party option is 10 a.m. on a Thursday morning ($160) but you can’t do that because no one can do that.
+The cheapest party option is 10 a.m. on a Thursday morning ($265) but you can’t do that because no one can do that.
 It's ridiculous.
-So you go with the weekend-special party package at a base price of $210.
+So you go with the weekend-special party package at a base price of $345.
 There’s a more expensive package but you aren’t a Kardashian so you stick with that.

-That’s another $25.
-Add in $15 for chips and soda and you're up to $250 for one birthday party and you haven’t even bought the goody bags yet.
-Add those in and you're up to $275.
+That’s another $50.
+Add in $35 for chips and soda and you're over $400 for one birthday party and you haven’t even bought the goody bags yet.
+Add those in and you're approaching $450.

 Think about that.
-That’s a lot of money for 90 minutes of blurry Kodak moments.
-You can do a lot of other things with $275, like rent a fancy hotel room.
-Actually, you can book a room in a fancy hotel for much less than that if you know how to look.
-And in case you didn’t know or can’t remember what it’s like: One night in a fancy hotel is a HUGE DEAL when you are a kid.
+That’s a lot of money for two hours of blurry Kodak moments.
+You can do a lot of other things with $450, like rent a fancy hotel room.
+And in case you didn’t know or can’t remember what it’s like: One night in a fancy hotel is a huge deal when you are a kid.

 In the morning, we got up and took the bus home.

-The entire adventure cost about $155 (before taxes and tips) which, if you know how to subtract numbers from other numbers you will see is $105 less than a 90-minute bouncy-house party.
+The entire adventure cost less than a 2-hour bouncy-house party and was a lot more memorable.
 And because we brought a suitcase, it totally counted as traveling.